N, N-dimethyltryptamine (DMT) is a hallucinogenic tryptamine drug that naturally occurs in many plant species. It can also be made in a laboratory.

 Physical effects of DMT can include:

-DMT’s physical side effects of raising both heart rate and blood can be risky, especially if you have a heart condition or already have high blood pressure.
+DMT carries potentially serious risks.
+The drug’s physical side effects of raising heart rate and blood can be problematic, especially if you have a heart condition or already have high blood pressure.

 Using DMT may also cause:

-Like other hallucinogenic drugs, DMT may cause persistent psychosis and hallucinogen persisting perception disorder (HPPD).
-Both are rare and more likely to occur in people with preexisting mental health conditions.
+Like other hallucinogenic drugs, DMT may cause persistent psychosis and hallucinogen-persisting perception disorder (HPPD).
+HPPD is more commonly known as “flashbacks.”
+Both are rare and may be more likely to occur in people with preexisting mental health conditions.

 Serotonin syndrome warning